1. Mission Statement for

 they are effectively demonstrating previously taught skills.
 If, for example,

-negotiate skills that should have already been mastered, then participation
+successfully negotiate skills that should have already been mastered, then

-with regard to learning said skills can only be judged as inadequate.
-Also, if
+participation with regard to learning said skills can only be judged as

-process.
-In such cases the participation grade will be reduced, perhaps to the
+the writing process.
+In such cases the participation grade will be reduced,

 Revision Workshops are crucial to the draft and revise writing process taught